-The local authority must be notified when a school is to delete a pupil from its register under the above circumstances.
+- 1. The Local Authority must be notified when a school is to delete a pupil from its register under any of the above circumstances.
 This should be done as soon as the grounds for deletion are met, but no later than deleting the pupil's name from the register.
-It is essential that schools comply with this duty so that local authorities can, as part of their duty to identify children of compulsory school age who are missing education, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.
+It is essential that schools comply with this duty so that local authorities can, as part of their statutory obligations, identify and track children missing education until they are back in school or receiving suitable education elsewhere. - When schools or colleges are removing a child from the school or college roll in the above circumstances, the Local Authority MUST be informed using the following on line form WSCC RFR form - 3.
+The Local Authority will always welcome contact from schools and colleges with the Children Missing Education Team before a child is removed from roll.